 After I got home from the hospital, I waited a couple days and decided to call my breast surgeon.
 When I called to make the appointment and the scheduler said, “Have you tried warm compress?
 Massage?”
 Hahahahahahaaaaa.
 I was all, “Thank you, but this isn’t my first rodeo.”

 Since Emmett was only 2 weeks old and hadn’t taken a bottle yet, I had to take him with me because these appointments take at least 2 hours.
 I had the ultrasound first.
 And then I went back to consult with my surgeon.
 She recommended aspirating the galactocele (she had never aspirated while it was at maximum capacity), in an attempt to get it to collapse and go away.
-And if she couldn’t get it to go away, she hoped she could make it smaller by collapsing a section of it.
+If she couldn’t get it to go away, she hoped she could make it smaller by collapsing a section of it.
 I agreed to try it, even after a woman from the front desk came back and said it’d cost $2300 out-of-pocket.
-Because why not?
+Cue the postpartum-hormonal-holy-crap-that’s-a-lot-of-money tears.

 Back and Bigger Than Ever